yuezheng2006/AceForge/README.md

 5. (Optional) Build a dataset and train a LoRA in **Training**
 6. **To Exit**: Click the "Exit" button in the top-right corner or press Ctrl+C in the terminal

-### New UI Features

-**Server Console Panel** (v0.1+)
-- Click "▼ Server Console" at the top of the page to expand/collapse
-- View real-time server logs directly in the browser
-- Useful for troubleshooting errors and monitoring model downloads
-- Logs are displayed in a terminal-style interface with auto-scrolling

-**Exit Button** (v0.1+)
-- Located in the top-right corner of the UI
-- Gracefully shuts down the AceForge server
-- Closes all services and terminates the backend
-- Safe to use instead of force-closing the terminal window

 ## Generation basics